OfficeDev/office-scripts-docs/docs/tutorials/excel-office-scripts-tutorial.md

 The previous script colored the "Oranges" row to be orange.
 Let's add a yellow row for the "Lemons".

-1. Open the **Automate** tab and press **Code Editor**.
+1. Open the **Automate** tab.
+2. Press the **Code Editor** button.
-2. Open the script you recorded in the previous section.
+3. Open the script you recorded in the previous section.
 You should see something similar to this code:

     ```TypeScript
     async function main(context: Excel.RequestContext) {